botpress/botpress/README.md

 Botpress is an open-source bot creation tool written in TypeScript.
 It is powered by a rich set of open-source modules built by the community.
 We like to say that **Botpress is like the WordPress of bots**; anyone can create and reuse other people's modules.

+---

+### About V11

+#### ⚠️  Status

+Botpress Server (v11) is currently in beta and is **not considered ready for production usage** yet.
+If you are looking for the latest stable version, please [see Botpress v10.x](https://github.com/botpress/botpress/tree/archive/10.x).

+#### What has changed

+There are 3 major differences between Botpress X (10.x) and Botpress Server (11.x).

+1. v11 is not an NPM library anymore – it is a standalone application.
+We distribute binaries of v11 for OSX, Windows, Linux and Docker on a daily basis.

+2. v11 now supports multiple bots natively – thus the naming of Botpress Server.

+3. v11 is a complete backend rewrite to TypeScript.
+We have made significant architectural changes that are not backward-compatible. *TODO: List of all changes*

+---

 ##### Learn Botpress

 | 📖 [v11 **Documentation**](https://botpress.io/docs) |